yuyang339/cs140e-21spr/labs/12-vm-ops/README.md

 Deliverables:
   1. You should replace `staff_write_domain_access_ctrl` with yours.
      Make sure you obey any requirements for coherence stated in Chapter B2, specifically B2-24.
 Make sure the code still works!

-  2. Change the domain call so that code now crashes when it (1) executes a location we do not allow execution of, (2) writes to a location that has writes disabled.
+  2. Copy `2-test-fault.c` to a new test case `3-test-no-fault.c` and change it so that the code does not crash when it (1) executes a location we do not allow execution of, (2) writes to a location that has writes disabled.

 Useful pages:
   - B4-10: what the bit values mean for the `domain` field.